Dian Wei: Assassinating Li Yong

 When he was young, Dian Wei once agreed to help a certain Liu family in Xiangyi County (襄邑縣; present-day Sui County, Henan) take revenge against one Li Yong (李永).
 As Li Yong was a former county chief, (Note: Li Yong (李永) was from Suiyang County (睢陽縣; present-day Suiyang District, Shangqiu, Henan).
 He previously served as the Chief (長) of Fuchun County (富春縣; in present-day Hangzhou, Zhejiang).) he had bodyguards to protect him during his travels.

 Dian Wei disguised himself as a marquis and travelled to Li Yong's house in a carriage filled with food and wine.
 He entered the house without challenge, stabbed Li Yong with a concealed dagger, and killed Li Yong's wife as well.
 He then left the house and retrieved his weapons (a sword and a ji) from the carriage and walked away.
 As Li Yong lived near the marketplace, news of his death spread quickly and the whole town was shocked.
 Hundreds of men went to pursue the murderer but none of them dared to approach Dian Wei.
 After travelling four or five li on foot, Dian Wei met his companions and they escaped after a brief fight with the pursuers.
 Dian Wei became recognised as a hero after this incident.

 Service under Cao Cao

+Dian Wei sets up a banner pole.
+Illustration by Hem Vejakorn (c.
+1944).

 Around February or March 190, when the regional official Zhang Miao was rallying an army to join the campaign against Dong Zhuo, Dian Wei answered the call and became a subordinate of Zhao Chong (趙寵), a military officer serving under Zhang Miao.
 Once, a large banner was swaying in the strong wind and many men could not stop it from swaying despite their combined efforts.
 Dian Wei used only one hand to grab the banner pole and succeeded in keeping it upright.
 Zhao Chong was very impressed with Dian Wei's strength.

 Dian Wei later became a subordinate of Xiahou Dun, a general under the warlord Cao Cao.
 He was promoted to the rank of Major (司馬) for his valour in battle.